bmx-ng/audio.mod/libopenmpt.mod/openmpt/doc/module_formats.md

   Entire structs containing integers with defined endianness can be read in one go if they are tagged with `MPT_BINARY_STRUCT` (see existing loaders for an example).
-* `m_nChannels` **MUST NOT** be changed after a pattern has been created, as existing patterns will be interpreted incorrectly.
+* `CSoundFile::m_nChannels` **MUST NOT** be changed after a pattern has been created, as existing patterns will be interpreted incorrectly.
 For module formats that support per-pattern channel amounts, the maximum number of channels must be determined beforehand.
 * Strings can be safely handled using:
   * `FileReader::ReadString` and friends for reading them directly from a file
-  * `mpt::String::Read` for reading them from a struct or char array,
+  * `mpt::String::ReadBuf` for reading them from a struct or char array
-  * `mpt::String::Copy` for copying between char arrays or `std::string`.

-  "Read" functions take care of string padding (zero / space padding), so those should be used when extracting strings from files.
-"Copy" should only be used on strings that have previously been read using the "Read" functions.
+  These functions take care of string padding (zero / space padding) and will avoid reading past the end of the string if there is no terminating null character.
-  If the target is a char array rather than a `std::string`, these will take care of properly null-terminating the target char array, and prevent reading past the end of a (supposedly null-terminated) source char array.
 * Do not use non-const static variables in your loader.
 Loaders need to be thread-safe for libopenmpt.
-* `FileReader` instances may be used to treat a portion of another file as its own independent file (through `FileReader::ReadChunk`).
+* `FileReader` instances may be used to treat a portion of a file as its own independent file (through `FileReader::ReadChunk`).
 This can be useful with "embedded files" such as WAV or Ogg samples.
-Container formats are another good example for this usage.
+Container formats such as UMX are another good example for this usage.
 * Samples *either* use middle-C frequency *or* finetune + transpose.
 For the few weird formats that use both, it may make sense to translate everything into middle-C frequency.